 The Counseling and Psychological Services Center provides free year-round counseling, crisis, consultative and referral services to the Seton Hall University community.
 All students actively enrolled in a degree program, including undergraduate, graduate, law, and seminary students, are eligible for direct services.
-Direct services include a maximum of 12 sessions of individual counseling and unlimited group counseling.
+Direct services include group counseling and therapy as well as individual short-term counseling.

 In addition to individual counseling, The Counseling and Psychological Services Center also offers a full complement of therapy and counseling groups.
 Group counseling is a type of psychotherapy that provides the opportunity for small groups of students to share common concerns, explore personal issues, and learn new skills under the guidance of group leaders.

 - Learn how to communicate more effectively

 - Learn about how you interact with and impact others

 - Learn more about how you are perceived by others